ahspence53/DavidsBudget/README.md

 Pre-requisites: This is a Progressive Web App

-Installation: Add shortcut to desktop, windows, linux or ios.
+Installation: Add shortcut to desktop, windows, linux or ios

 Usage: See Help within app.